ansonl/ansonl.github.io/reference/toyota-corolla-cross-hybrid-spare-wheel-holder-directions.md

 3. Reconnect the orange power connector.
 Flip the white lever down.
 Pop the black clip back into the white lever.

-4. Place a M10 washer over each of the two M10x40mm bolts.
+4. Place a M10 washer over each of the two M10 bolts.

-5. Insert the M10 bolts through two holes on the front and right side of **Piece 1**.
+5. Insert the M10 bolts through two holes on the front and right sides of **Piece 1**.
+The shorter bolt fits in the front.

 6. Tighten the two bolts to the metal bracket with two M10 nuts on the bottom face of the metal bracket.